gdbroman/broman.blog/_posts/2020/2020-08-25-know-what-you-believe.md

 We think we know what we think - until we try to articulate it.

-But it is through the act of articulation that we can discover what we really think.
+But it is through the act of articulation that we can *discover* what we really think.
 To nail our thoughts down and examine them.

 Knowledge is not belief; knowledge must be *transformed* into belief.
 Refined and embodied.
-It's not a belief until it's a part of who we are and influences our actions.
+It's not a belief until it's a part of who we are and how we act.

 Writing allows this.
 It let's us explore and refine our thinking.
 To share and thereby borrow other mind's perspectives.